Maria Lizardo, LMSW

 Director of Legal Services

 Mr. Sanchez-Camus joined NMIC as a member of the legal staff in 2005.
 He worked at the Urban Justice Center's Mental Health Project where he co-started a Spanish speaking walk-in mental health legal clinic at the Puerto Rican Family Institute.
 When he joined NMIC, he litigated housing matters at administrative, trial and appellate courts.
-Today, Mr. Sanchez-Camus is Acting Co-Legal Director where he manages a team of 10 attorneys, 11 paralegals and 5 support staff doing housing, immigration, consumer debt and public benefits advocacy.
+In 2015, Mr. Sanchez-Camus became the Acting Legal Co-Director where he managed a team of 10 attorneys, 11 paralegals and 5 support staff doing housing, immigration, consumer debt and public benefits advocacy, and was promoted to Director of Legal Services in 2016.
+He has also taught as an adjunct professor at the City University of New York since 2009.
 He obtained his law degree from Columbia Law School in 2002.

 Mr. Rieber joined NMIC as Energy Auditor in 1992.
 He was promoted to Director of the Weatherization Assistance Program in 1993.
 Previously, he performed energy audits and was a construction manager in multi-family buildings for the Weatherization Department of New York City Housing Preservation and Development’s Energy Conservation Division.
 He has been an active board member of the Association for Energy Affordability (AEA) since 1995.
 In 2015 Mr. Rieber was appointed to the Division of Housing and Community Renewal’s (DHCR) Weatherization Assistance Program Policy Advisory Council (PAC).
 Mr. Rieber obtained a Bachelor of Arts degree from The State University of New York at Stony Brook.